rishab2211/rishab2211/README.md

 ## 🚀 About Me

-I'm a **Full Stack Developer** and a pre-final year IT undergrad, passionate about building high-performance web applications with clean UI, strong logic, and optimized architecture.
+I'm a **Full Stack Developer** and a pre-final year IT undergrad, passionate about building high-performance applications with clean UI, strong logic, and optimized architecture.

 💡 I love exploring how things work under the hood and bring ideas to life through real-world projects—where I’ve learned the most by breaking things and fixing them.